Dev

 can I use generated flag configs to mock LaunchDarkly or Unleash in integration tests

 Yes.
-The generated structure includes flag key, enabled state, rollout percentage, and per-environment overrides — the core fields both platforms evaluate.
-You may need to rename a field or two to match your SDK's exact schema, but the structure transfers cleanly with minimal adjustment.
+The JSON output includes flag key, enabled state, rollout percentage, and per-environment overrides — the core fields both platforms evaluate.
+You may need to rename a field or two to match your SDK's exact schema, but the structure transfers with minimal adjustment.

 are rollout percentages in the output random or do they follow a pattern